Schools detection module algorithms

 n is the number of samples included in the summation.

-k is the number of a rows in the summation (equal sample thickness/spacing is assumed for all pings in the region)
+k is the number of rows in the summation (equal sample thickness/spacing is assumed for all pings in the region)

 The following symbols are used: